 The children’s centre model combines regulated child care, education, family and community health services into a single, accessible program designed to meet the needs of children and their families from the prenatal period through to the transition to elementary school.

-The Margaret and Wallace McCain Family Foundation is pleased to partner with the Government of New Brunswick in the creation and evaluation of the children’s centres.
+The Margaret and Wallace McCain Family Foundation Inc. is pleased to partner with the Government of New Brunswick in the creation and evaluation of the children’s centres.
 Research elsewhere shows that this approach serves more families, and serves them better, than the separate delivery silos now in use.

 The nine sites involved reflect the urban and rural, Francophone and Anglophone diversity of our province.
 In Carlton Country, the Early Years Action Group is leading the way, showing how the approach can work in a rural community.